launchdarkly/sdk-test-harness/docs/service_spec.md

        The error message itself is not tested by the framework at this time, as it is not a specified behavior.
         * `beforeEvaluation` (string, optional): The error/exception message that should be generated in the `beforeEvaluation` stage of the test hook.
         * `afterEvaluation` (string, optional): The error/exception message that should be generated in the `afterEvaluation` stage of the test hook.
-  * `tls` (object, optional): Enable TLS tests, which will cause the SDK to connect to the test harness using the HTTPS protocol for a subset of tests.
+  * `tls` (object, optional): If specified, contains configuration for establishing TLS connections.
-    * `verifyPeer` (bool, optional): If true, the SDK's TLS configuration should be set to verify the peer (i.e. the test harness)'s certificate.
-Otherwise, it should not verify the peer.
+    * `skipVerifyPeer` (bool, optional): If true, the SDK's TLS configuration should be set skip verification of the peer.
+If false or omitted, the SDK should perform peer verification.

 The response to a valid request is any HTTP `2xx` status, with a `Location` header whose value is the URL of the test service resource representing this SDK client instance (that is, the one that would be used for "Close client" or "Send command" as described below).